 In this article, we'll focus the discussion on HDMI and how it carries audio signals.

 What Does HDMI Carry?

-Let’s begin with the basics.
+Let's begin with the basics.
 HDMI can carry both audio and video signals.
-It is known for transmitting high-quality digital video signals and as a digital replacement to older analog video standards.
+It is known for transmitting high-quality digital video signals and as a digital replacement for older analog video standards.
 More specifically, HDMI carries uncompressed video.